Epic Summer Camps at Affordable Prices!

 Master Beau: Not only the ultimate ninja 4th degree black belt, he is also the kindest and most unbelievably talented teacher!
 Owner of Rocky Mountain Kung Fu, Beau brings fun and innovative activities to every single camp.
 He focuses especially on safe and fun ninja weapons training, stealth and coordination skills and the way of the inner warrior.

 Master Beau works alongside his ultimate sidekick and wife, Elizabeth Bourdon, to bring safe and fun ninja opportunities throughout the year.
-They have a seven year old, Maxwell, who aspires to join the family ninja way (and who you will probably see monkeying around).
+They have an 8 year old who aspires to join the family ninja way.

 Ninja Camp Staff are a combination of our trained & qualified counselors and advanced Kung Fu students who have gone through our leadership training, as well as long-time camp veterans who are a CIT (counselor in training).
 We work diligently to provide safe and quality care for your children while they are taking part in our camps.